becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 This is one of my ongoing univeristy projects.
 The original version is made using MATLAB, but I wanted to make it easier to run using Python.
 For this project I'm designing an industrial robot with 6DoF.
-This project splits into four phases:
+This project splits into five phases:
+ - Geometric Model in MATLAB
- - Kinematics in MATLAB
+ - Kinematic Model in MATLAB
- - Dynamics in MATLAB
+ - Dynamic Model in MATLAB
  - Control in MATLAB
  - 3D Design in CATIA V5 of the robot